Staying safe, online contact

-You can tell your real friends your nickname so they know who to look out for when they join the chatroom, but it helps keep your real life identity safe from anyone else around.
+You can tell your real friends your nickname so they know who to look out for when they join the service but it helps keep your real life identity safe from anyone else around.

 3. Never give out personal details

 The most important of these is to never give out your personal details.
 This means no telling people your real name, even just your first name.
-If there is someone unsavoury in the chatroom, they can start to use your name to gain your trust.
+If there is someone unsavoury in the service, they can start to use your name to gain your trust.

 You also shouldn’t tell anyone how old or even your gender.
-That might sound a bit odd, but if there is an adult in the chatroom who is trying to target young girls or boys, you are giving them the information they need.
+That might sound a bit odd, but if there is an adult in the service who is trying to target young girls or boys, you are giving them the information they need.

 Other information that you absolutely mustn’t give out are any details about where you live, you shouldn’t be telling people your actual address or even which town you’re from as that gives them the chance to say they live near you and try to gain your trust.

 You also shouldn’t tell them which school you go to.
 It wouldn’t take a genius to track down a school.
 They only need a bit more information about you gleaned from your conversations in the chatroom for them to be able to identify you at school.